ospalh/3d-printing/funnel-with-stand/description.md

 I wanted a funnel with a rather low throat ratio, if that is the term.
 For the tea i wanted to use it with, the necks of supermarket funnels were too tight.
-So this starts with 3 cm, but change them to taste.
+This starts with a 3 cm neck, but change it to taste.

 The wall thickness should be a multiple of your nozzle diameter, but then again, large parts are sloped, which throws of this value.

+A too low neck tip angle, combined with a too low neck length doesn’t work.
+Check that you still have some funnel left before printing.

 ### Print Settings

 * I used a 300 µm layer height, because this thing is more about utility than aesthetics, but use whatever you like
 * No supports
 * No raft or brim
+* Standard low infill.
+About 20 % should be enough.

 ### Food safety concerns